wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-Drag and drop is good, being quick is better.
+Drag and drop is good, quick form creation is better.
 [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) provides a clever interface to add and manage form elements quickly -- while quick means easy.

 The admin ui helps you to keep track of your form structure.
 No matter if simple or complicated forms, you never get lost in scrolling to find your fields.